jingelrpg/coc-vft/README.md

   for special purposes.
 * Now an old and desperate man,
-  Radek whitnesses the alien creature coming back to snatch away a group of young people into the Baltic Sea at night and is able to save young woman Gosia during the incident.
+  Radek whitnesses the alien creature coming back to snatch away a group of young people into the Baltic Sea at night.
+  He is able to save young woman Gosia during the incident.
-  After a few days of almost unbearable horror visions he agrees to Gosia's plan of investigating what is going on in the abandoned Torpedownia military sea platform, from where she heard the voices of her friends when revisiting the beach.
+  After a few days of almost unbearable horror visions he agrees to Gosia's plan of investigating what is going on in the abandoned military sea platform Torpedownia, from where she heard the voices of her friends when revisiting the beach.

 > ***Małgorzata*** **'Gosia'** _\[TODO\]_ ...